What is Cantata AutoTest?

 The generated tests are then built and run, producing the standard set of Cantata results and reports.

-Cantata AutoTest creates complete Cantata unit test scripts from source code using an algorithm that automatically generates test case vectors that exercise code paths, check data, check parameters and record call orders.
-The code paths used to generate the test cases are determined by selecting the metric types (Entry-point, Statement, Decision or unique cause MC/DC) in a code coverage Rule Set.
+Cantata AutoTest creates complete Cantata unit test scripts from source code using an algorithm that automatically generates test case vectors that exercise code paths, check data, check parameters, and record call orders.
+The code paths used to automatic test case generation are determined by selecting the metric types (entry-point, statement, decision, or unique cause MC/DC) in a code coverage Rule Set.

-Tests can be more or less thorough, and can use white-box or black-box approaches.
-The decision on what style of unit tests to generate with Cantata AutoTest will depend on regression plan objectives and how code changes.
+Tests can be more or less thorough and can use white-box or black-box approaches.
+The decision on what style of unit tests to generate with Cantata AutoTest will depend on the regression plan objectives and how the code changes.
 For example, allowing flexibility for code refactoring of static functions without breaking black-box tests.

-Where Cantata AutoTest generation results in incomplete tests or encounters suspect code quality, warning messages are written to the AutoTest Generation Report.
-These warning messages indicate possible problems in the source code or its dynamic testability, so they can be of significant value.
+When Cantata automatic test case generation tool results in incomplete tests or encounters suspect code quality, warning messages are written to the AutoTest Generation Report.
+These warning messages indicate possible problems in the source code or its dynamic testability, and can be of significant value.